francojoem/Programming-for-Beginners/README.md

 <span class="c6 c4">I hope there’s no need of further explanation for this.
 What this will do is print 0-4 on separate lines and then print Done.</span>

 <span class="c6 c4">You can use i just as a variable, but only within the for loop (intended part after : till end of information)</span>

+<span class="c6 c4">Same as while loops, for loops can also have an optional else block.</span>

 <span class="c6 c4"></span>